Training Schedule: 2020

 The AAP training and certification program makes the AAP available to a range of researchers and clinical professionals who wish to integrate valid adult attachment assessment into their work.
-Training and certification are needed in order to administer and score the Adult Attachment Projective Picture System.
+Training and certification are required to administer and score the Adult Attachment Projective Picture System.
+Trainees must complete all training sessions in order to be eligible for certification.
 View the AAP training schedule and locations for additional information.
 Trainings in non-English languages are specified.

-Training courses outside the United States will continue to use our traditional 9-day model.
-Day 1 of the workshop provides the theoretical and measurement background required for the AAP.
-Days 2-5 introduce and the AAP coding system.
-Days 6-9 concentrate on classification, discussion of single cases, and research and clinical application.
-Training registration fees include the seminar, all training materials, a set of practice cases, and reliability training for 1 year following training.
+AAP Training registration fees include webinar seminars, all training materials, a set of practice cases, and reliability training for 1 year following training.
 Continuing education credit is available for some trainings.
 All trainings are currently in English, German, and Italian.
 Check the training schedule for details.

 Who Should Attend?